relandboyle/application-list-generator/README.md

 1. Visit one of your favorite sites for searching company profiles and open positions.
 2. Open your browser's developer console.
 3. Copy/Paste the appropriate script into the console.
-4. The resulting string is a list of comma-separated values.
+4. The resulting string is a bar-separated list of values.
 <br>

 ### Follow these steps to get your personalized list into a column in Google Sheets.